restatedev/service-protocol/service-invocation-protocol.md

 If the message stream does not end with any of these two messages, it will be considered equivalent to sending an `ErrorMessage` with an [unknown failure](#failures).

+The `EndMessage` marks the end of the invocation lifecycle, that is the end of the journal.

 ### Message header